losttrain68/character-ideas/review/diegesis-wizarding-school.md

 # Diegesis Wizarding School

 Members of the Diegesis who study magic, approach spellcraft with an almost mechanical passion, like an engineering or logic puzzle.
 Each spell, each type of magic is studied like a elements of a foreign language.
-Traditionally the Diegesis study of magic begins with the basics of the wizarding world, but that is just the beginning of exploration for the adept.
+Traditionally the Diegesis study of magic begins with the basics of the wizard school but that is just the beginning of exploration for the adept.
 Some wizard adepts/scholars will follow a path true to wizarding, embracing a more traditional school or specialization.

 This school of study is devoted to unlocking the inner-connected secrets of spellcraft and the similarities and differences in underlying power behind the different sources of magic: cleric, druidic, sorcerer, warlock and wizard.